-Budgets are adopted at the function level in the General Fund and total General Fund expenditures disbursed may not legally exceed the budgeted amount.
+Budgets are adopted at the function level in the funds and total fund expenditures disbursed may not legally exceed the budgeted amount.
 Appropriations lapse at year end unless specifically carried over.
 There were no carryovers to the following year.

-The Library District procedures in establishing the budgetary data reflected in the General Fund Financial Statements are presented below:
+The Library District procedures in establishing the budgetary data reflected in the financial statements are presented below:

 - Prior to September 15th the Library District Board receives a proposed operating budget (appropriation ordinance) for the fiscal year commencing on preceding July 1st.
-The operating budget includes proposed expenditures and the means of financing them. - A public hearing is conducted at a public meeting to obtain taxpayers comments. - The budget is legally enacted through passage of an ordinance prior to September 30th. - The Library District Treasurer with Board review and approval is authorized to expend the un-expensed balance of any item or items of any general appropriation in making up any deficiency in any item or items of the same general appropriation. - The original budget was passed on September 19, 2022 and was not amended during the fiscal year. - Formal budgetary integration is not employed as a management control device during the year for any fund. - Budgetary comparisons presented in the accompanying financial statements are prepared on the modified accrual basis of accounting.
+The operating budget includes proposed expenditures and the means of financing them. - A public hearing is conducted at a public meeting to obtain taxpayers comments. - The budget is legally enacted through passage of an ordinance prior to September 30th. - The Library District Treasurer with Board review and approval is authorized to expend the un-expensed balance of any item or items of any general appropriation in making up any deficiency in any item or items of the same general appropriation. - The original budget was passed on September 18, 2023 and was not amended during the fiscal year. - Formal budgetary integration is not employed as a management control device during the year for any fund. - Budgetary comparisons presented in the accompanying financial statements are prepared on the modified accrual basis of accounting.
 All funds utilize the same basis of accounting for both budgetary purposes and actual results.

-Notes to Required Supplemental Information Year Ended June 30, 2023
+Notes to Required Supplemental Information Year Ended June 30, 2024